maria-sap/lc-house-alarm/README.md

 microbit-magnet-alarm.hex :
 - a program for the microbit that checks for change in magnetism
+- was coded on 'makecode microbit' using partially python but mostly block coding
 - if a change is detected, the microbit sends a signal to a USB connected device about the alarm activating (which runs a python program)
 - the microbit then makes an alarm-like noise until it is deactivated by the user